Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/06_double_dragons/index.en.md

       <ul>
         <li>When the timer expires, a two-man stack AoEs centered on the player
         resolves.</li>
+        <li>Each player hit by the stack will also get a <em>Fire Resistance
+        Down II</em> debuff (so you cannot overlap stacks).</li>
         <li>Each player with an Entangled Flames debuff will pair together with
         a player that does not have any debuff.</li>
         <li>If the debuffed player dies, or there are not enough players alive
-        to assign the debuff to, it explodes, wiping the raid.</li>
+        to assign the debuff to, it explodes with <em>Entangled Pyre</em>, dealing damage, and applying both Damage Down and Fire Resistance Down II to the entire party instead, quickly leading to a wipe.</li>
       </ul>
     </td>
   </tr>